ajschumacher/gadsdc/99-further/README.md

  * Charles Martin's [Machine Learning](http://charlesmartin14.wordpress.com/) blog covers "notes, thoughts, and practice of applied machine learning".
  * [Jeroen Janssens](http://jeroenjanssens.com/) "dutch data scientist in old new amsterdam"
  * [KDnuggets](http://www.kdnuggets.com/) has some things.
+ * The Columbia [Data Science blog](http://columbiadatascience.com/) was active in fall of 2013 and could be active again.
+(See also _Doing Data Science_ in books, below.)

 Conferences: